zkportal/aleo-oracle-docs/docs/guide/understanding_response.md

 }
 ```

+The SGX and Nitro attestation reports have different structure and encoded content.
+Below we will take a look at what's inside.

+### SGX

 The 64 bytes of user data in the Report will be located in `Report.c0.f24`, `Report.c0.f25`, `Report.c0.f26`, and `Report.c0.f27`.
-The Poseidon8 hash of the user data is
+The Poseidon8 hash of the Report Data is
 only 16 bytes - one `u128`.

 ```leo linenums="1" hl_lines="3 5"